teusH/MySense/docs/wifi.md

 * The MySense Pi is only connected with an UTP cable to Internet (skip this readme).
 * The MySense Pi is connected with wifi to the internet.
 Add `network={}`  with SSID and password to the file `/etc/wpa_supplicant/wpa_supplicant.conf`.
 This as mentioned earlier.
 You can define more wifi internet access points `network={}` if you want to.
-* BUT you want to automatically use wifi or the UTP eth0 internet connection.
-Google for the "auto switch eth0 and wlan0".
+* The Pi3 uses automatically wifi and/or the UTP eth0 internet connection.
-* You may want to access your wifi *as well* via wifi.
-See the virtual wifi section of this readme.
+The INSTALL.sh script will give preceedence to wired and bring wifi-client down.
-* You may want to use a combination of this all.
-Read on.
+* You may want to use a combination of this all: wired, wifi-client and access point: only possible with a wifi USB dongle.

 If you want to reach the Raspberry Pi MySense remotely via internet, see the how to example for access via ssh-tunneling or the Weaved free service, see the `README.pi.md` for the instructions.
 Be aware that this is a *backdoor*.
 But it can ease your live for remote updates and access from anywhere via `ssh`.
 A backdoor has privacy issues!